-So your dog has a little gas.
-There is a big difference between occasional dog bloating and gastric dilation and volvulus.
-According to the book Small Animal Surgical Emergencies, by Dr. Lillian R. Aronson, “Gastric Dilation and Volvulus (GDV) is a relatively common acute abdominal condition in deep-chested large breed dogs”.
-Across several different scientific case studies of GDV, an increased risk was found in certain large-breed dogs, such as German shepherds, Great Danes, standard poodles, and Irish setters.
+There is a big difference between the occasional bloating of your dog's stomach and the condition called gastric dilatation and volvulus.
+This serious and life-threatening health issue is typically seen in deep-chested, large breed dogs.
+Across several different scientific case studies of GDV, an increased risk was found in certain dogs, such as German Shepherds, Boxers, Great Danes, Standard Poodles, and Irish Setters.
 This does not necessarily mean that other breeds or small dogs are not at risk, but larger breeds with a deep chest are much more susceptible to this condition.

 Dry dog food with high amounts of fatty oils such as sunflower oil